As an avid reader of your blog, here is a burning question I could not find.

 Insisted, eh?
 You know, I took a look at their website.
-They have a few “different” styles and ya know what?
+They have a few “different” styles, and ya know what?
 They ALL look the freakin’ same.
-This is reminding me of Cheeseburger, Cheeseburger, Cheeseburger, no fries, chips, no coke, pepsi. (yes, it links to one of the old skits with John Belushi!
+This reminds me of Cheeseburger, Cheeseburger, Cheeseburger, no fries, chips, no Coke, Pepsi. (yes, it links to one of the old skits with John Belushi!
 HILARIOUS!)

 Now, weeks later, it has been so challenging.
 She is super nice and has kids too, but I don’t like most of the items she suggests; I’ve shared a detailed Pinterest board with her, so my style is clear – it seems to me she should understand it.